EspressoSystems/hyperlane-integration-poc/README.md

 ```

 Note that it is not necessary to initialize the configuration of the core contracts because it is already hardcoded in `configs/core-config.yaml`.
-However, this file depends on the agents' address and thus needs to be generated with the following command:
+However, this file depends on the agents' addresses and thus needs to be generated with the following command:

 ```
 > ./create_contracts_config.sh